sinch/ios-call-your-twitter-friends/README.md

 Alright, now a list of people who the user follows should appear in the table view.

 That's great and all, but let's add a bit of flair to the UI.
-In some iOS applications, like the Music app, you'll find table views with cells that have subtitiles.
+In some iOS applications, like the Music app, you'll find table views with cells that have subtitles.
 Let's do that here.
 The main text in each table view cell will be the user's name, and the subtext will be the user's username on Twitter.

 Find the method named `tabelView:cellForRowAtIndexPath:`.
 You should see a line that says: